 We aim to develop mathematical models that link heat exposure to organ damage in a rat animal model.
-To this end, we are developing physiological models based on the three-dimensional anatomy of a rat to quantitatively describe temperature distribution across the animal's organs in response to heat stress.
-By integrating this information with the associated dynamic changes in gene products, our aim is to develop molecular models that correlate with organ damage.
+To this end, we are developing physiological models based on the three-dimensional anatomy of a rat, in order to quantitatively describe the spatial-temporal temperature distribution across the animal's organs in response to exertional and environmental heat stressors.
+By integrating this information with the associated dynamic changes in gene products, we aim to develop molecular models that correlate with organ damage.

 Ippolito, D. L., J. A. Lewis, C. Yu, L. R. Leon, and J. D. Stallings.
 Alteration in circulating metabolites during and after heat stress in the conscious rat: potential biomarkers of exposure and organ-specific injury.
 BMC Physiology.
 2014 December 24; 14:14.
-[PDF 3516 KB]
+[PDF, PubMed]

 Stallings, J. D., D. L. Ippolito, V. Rakesh, C. E. Baer, W. E. Dennis, B. G. Helwig, D. A. Jackson, L. R. Leon, J. A. Lewis, and J. Reifman.
 Patterns of gene expression associated with recovery and injury in heat-stressed rats.
 BMC Genomics.
 2014 December 3; 15:1058.
 [PDF, PubMed]

 Rakesh, V., J. D. Stallings, B. G. Helwig, L. R. Leon, D. A. Jackson, and J. Reifman.
 A 3-D mathematical model to identify organ-specific risks in rats during thermal stress.
 Journal of Applied Physiology.
 2013 December 15; 115(12):1822-1837.
 [PDF, PubMed]